Birmingham Community Matters privacy notice

 We have updated the Birmingham Community Matters (BCM) privacy notice (below) to address the new privacy standards, known as the General Data Protection Regulation (GDPR).

 These changes make it easier for you to understand how your data is stored and used and for what purpose.
 They also make it easier for you to request a copy of your data, or request to be deleted from our database altogether.

 Why does BCM collect your data and how it is used?

 Data is collected for the purpose of communicating with you via e-mail about what’s going on with BCM including events and sessions that we are running near to you.

 If you have attended one of our sessions and taken part and agreed to be signed up for the email newsletter, the data we collect is your name and email address, where and when you attended a session, details that you give us about your group or idea and notes from the conversation that took place on that day.

 How your data is stored

-Your data is stored on a Excel spreadsheet held on Google Drive and is accessible to the Project Coordinator and the management committee of BCM.
-Any information taken from this spreadsheet for the purposes of monitoring the impact of our organisation and the funded projects that we run is anonymised.
+Your data is stored on a google spreadsheet accessible to the Project Coordinator and the management committee of BCM.
+Any information taken from this spreadsheet for the purposes of monitoring the impact of our organisation is anonymised.